nakoledomu/ClaimCheckAI/README.md

 ## Windows

-This installation process will download Ollama model on your device.
-For more information about Ollama visit their [official site](https://ollama.com/)
+This installation process will download [Ollama](https://ollama.com/) model on your device.
 1. Ollama installatinon

   You can try different model, that will be more compatible with your hardware, if you want.
 Please look at the [Recommended Ollama models](#recommended-ollama-models) section.